GLOSSARY @F-L-O-W

 negative capability

-writes about “negative capability,” a phrase coined by
+thinking, writes about “negative capability,” a phrase coined by 19th

-solving:” “We learn to be with our problems, to allow our
+rather than problem solving:” “We learn to be with our problems, to

 neuroticism